shem8/shem8.github.io/README.markdown

 ## Shem

 Setup:

 - `rvm use 3.3.4`
 - `bundle install`

 Change stuff in source
-`rake preview` to see your changes (you might need to use `bundle exec`) `./deploy` to apply your changes
+`./script/rake preview` to see your changes (you might need to use `bundle exec`) `./deploy` to apply your changes

 If deploy doesn't work:

-- `bundle exec rake setup_github_pages` with `git@github.com:shem8/shem8.github.io.git` to set up github pages
+- `./script/rakerake setup_github_pages` with `git@github.com:shem8/shem8.github.io.git` to set up github pages
-- make sure that _deploy is on `master` branch, if not try this: `git remote set-url origin https://github.com/shem8/shem8.github.io.git`
+- make sure that \_deploy is on `master` branch, if not try this: `git remote set-url origin https://github.com/shem8/shem8.github.io.git`

 ## Octopress 3.0